sycamore-rs/sycamore/docs/posts/announcing-v0-9-0.md

 This also means no more silly typos causing hard to spot bugs, and finally, proper support for boolean and optional attributes.

+Event handlers are also fully type-checked now so that you can use the specific event type such as `KeyboardEvent` instead of the base `Event` type.

 ## Attribute passthrough

 Suppose you're writing a component library and are creating a `Button`